DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-11-new-training-location-region.md

 Concerns we expect from providers that the design would need to address:

 - I have too many schools to list
-- I don’t know which schools to list
+- I do not know which schools to list
 - Will candidates see these schools?

 ## User research